UX CASE STUDY · ENTERPRISE HEALTHCARE INSURANCE B2B

 "I have to switch between applications, and when I try to enter information in this application, it disappears and I have to type it again…"

-Facilitated workshop with Optum UX team to map all 15+ workflow scenarios across 4 primary user personas
+• Workshop with the UX team to map all workflow scenarios

 Complex workflow requiring coordination across 3 roles, 3 systems, and 4 state-specific requirements